Performance Tips and Tricks from the team at REDed and ASPA Ed!

 At ASPA, we believe every student deserves the transformative power of the performing arts.
 Our programs go beyond just acting, dancing, and singing; they empower students with creative thinking, teamwork, and real-world confidence.

 Our dedicated instructors work alongside schools to deliver vibrant, high-quality performing arts education that inspires both teachers and students.
-Backed by over 40 years of experience, ASPA Education and REDed are excited to bring our dynamic programs to even more classrooms across Australia.
+Backed by over 40 years of experience, REDed and ASPA Education are excited to bring our dynamic programs to even more classrooms across Australia.